pavas23/Machine-Learning/Assignment1/README.md

 likelihood depending on the subject's age and their diabetic family history.
 8. Age: To express the age
 9. Outcome: To express if the person is diabetic; 1 is Yes and 0 is No

+We implemented the following Machine Learning Algorithms as a part of the assignment

 ## ```Stochastic Gradient Descent and Batch Gradient Descent using Linear Regression```
 ### ```Gradient Descent Algorithm```